okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 ### Step 6: Facebook redirects to your Okta org

-If the Facebook login is successful, Facebook routes the user to the Org URL that you entered in **Valid OAuth Redirect URIs** and **Site URL** in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-social-identity-providers).
+If the Facebook login is successful, Facebook routes the user to the Org URL that you entered in **Valid OAuth Redirect URIs** and **Site URL** in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-social-idp-use-case).
 The values use the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback.` (for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`)

 ### Step 7: Store the tokens when Okta redirects to your application

-After Facebook sends the success login request to your Okta org, the org redirects the request to your app through the application's **Sign-in redirect URIs** field, which was configured in [Set up your Okta org (for password factor only use cases)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-password-factor-only-use-cases).
+After Facebook sends the success login request to your Okta org, the org redirects the request to your app through the application's **Sign-in redirect URIs** field, which was configured in [Set up your Okta org for a password factor only use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-password-factor-only-use-case).

 The value for the sample app is `http://localhost:8000/login/callback`.